chef/chef-web-docs/includes_delivery/includes_delivery_ssh_keys_add_to_delivery.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-To add SSH keys to |chef delivery|, do the following:
+To add SSH keys to |delivery|, do the following:

 #.
 Check for an SSH key: